-Although Ethereum was created six years after the first ever cryptocurrency, Bitcoin, it still uses the same consensus mechanism, called “Proof-of-Work”.
-The easiest way to understand how Proof-of-Work functions is to think about a very complex puzzle.
+Although Ethereum was created six years after the first-ever cryptocurrency, Bitcoin, it still uses the same consensus mechanism, called “Proof-of-Work”.
+The easiest way to understand how Proof-of-Work functions are to think about a very complex puzzle.

 The Ethereum blockchain creates a random puzzle that is so complex that no human could solve it on their own.
 As a result, 'nodes' are required.

 Every node that is hooked up to the Ethereum network attempts to solve this puzzle by trial and error.
-This means that the device keeps on guessing the answer to the puzzle until it is able to get the answer correct!
+This means that the device keeps on guessing the answer to the puzzle until it can get the answer correct!
 As soon as it does, the network can confirm that the transaction is valid.

-It’s a bit like a game, because whichever node is able to find the answer first gets the reward, which is Ether!
+It’s a bit like a game because whichever node can find the answer first gets the reward, which is Ether!
 Essentially, the more computational power that the person decides to contribute, the more chance they have of winning the mining reward.

-The Proof-of-Work model used by Ethereum is actually slightly different to Bitcoin, because it uses something called “Ethash”.
-Ethash was installed to prevent people from using expensive hardware called ASIC’s.
+The Proof-of-Work model used by Ethereum is slightly different from Bitcoin because it uses something called "Ethash".
+Ethash was installed to prevent people from using expensive hardware called ASIC's.

-This is a major problem with Bitcoin, as those with the most money always have the best chance of winning the mining reward, because they are able to purchase large amounts of ASIC’s.
+This is a major problem with Bitcoin, as those with the most money always have the best chance of winning the mining reward because they can purchase large amounts of ASIC's.
 This has resulted in just 4 mining pools regularly controlling over 50% of all the Bitcoin rewards.

-One of the main issues of the Ethereum Proof-of-Work Model is that it is not able to scale a large amount of transactions.
-In fact, the network is only able to scale a maximum of 15 transactions per second.
+One of the main issues of the Ethereum Proof-of-Work Model is that it is not able to scale a large number of transactions.
+The network is only able to scale a maximum of 15 transactions per second.
 This isn’t anywhere near the kind of levels needed for Ethereum to scale on a global basis.